 Millennials don’t pay attention to mass advertising but they are very tuned into social media and blogs.
 Share your listings on Facebook, Pinterest, and Twitter.
 Millennials are more likely to trust a post that their friends and peers respond to than an ad on Facebook or Google.
 If you are a blogger, include a few links to your eBay listings here and there.
 Not only will posting listings on your blog create backlinks to your listings, but you will gain credibility with buyers.

-1. Ikea.
+- Ikea.
 Most people think of furniture when they think of Ikea, but there is much more to the brand.
-Ikea sells many other items including home decor, linens, window treatments and accessories, pet items, health and beauty supplies, and baby items, In fact, eBay shows 32,000 items currently for sale with the keyword Ikea.
-There are 13,000 sold items with the keyword Ikea, 3,400 of them being preowned.
+Ikea sells many other items including home decor, linens, window treatments and accessories, pet items, health and beauty supplies, and baby items, In fact, eBay shows almost 51,000 items currently for sale with the keyword Ikea.
+There are 13,000 sold items with the keyword Ikea, 3,400 of them being pre-owned.
 These numbers indicate there is a demand for this brand, and people are going to eBay to both buy and sell it.

-2. Victoria's Secret.
+- Victoria's Secret.
 This sexy international brand is well recognized just about everywhere.
-Most famous for provocative lingerie, Victoria's Secret also sells sportswear, swimwear, body sprays, and sleepwear.
-Anything with PINK plastered across the rear-end is good seller. eBay shows over 72,000 listings for used items with Victoria's Secret in the title, 30,000+ sold listings, of which 3,500 are items in preowned condition.
+Most famous for provocative lingerie, Victoria's Secret also sells sportswear, body sprays, and sleepwear.
+Anything with PINK plastered across the rear-end is a good seller. eBay shows over 135,000 listings for used items with Victoria's Secret in the title, 30,000+ sold listings, of which 3,500 are items in preowned condition.

-3. Hunter Boots.
-This is actually an established brand that is catching on.
-Created in 1856 in Scotland, Hunter has a history of innovation and pioneering design.
-These boots retail for $150 new. eBay shows 862 active listings for Hunter Boots in used condition, and 4,500 sold listings.
+- Hunter Boots.
+This is actually an established European brand that has caught on in the U.S. Created in 1856 in Scotland, Hunter has a history of innovation and pioneering design.
+These boots retail for $150 new. eBay shows over 1,800 active listings for Hunter Boots in used condition, and 4,500 sold listings.
 It is rare to see a brand that has more items sold that actively listed — this indicates a shortage which is a good thing for sellers.
 The less there is of something, the more buyers will pay.

-4. Kendra Scott Jewelry.
+- Kendra Scott Jewelry.
 This is a boutique jewelry brand made of natural stones in unique designs.
-Kendra Scott is a multi-million dollar brand loved globally. eBay shows 1,800 active listings for this brand, over 6,900 sold, 1,191 preowned.
-Another example of a shortage on eBay.
+Kendra Scott is a multi-million dollar brand loved globally. eBay has shown as many as 1,800 active listings for this brand, over 6,900 sold, 1,191 preowned.

-5. Vineyard Vines.
-This store originated in Martha's Vineyard and sells upscale, preppy, and expensive clothing including ties, button down shirts, polo shirts, shorts, swimwear, t-shirts, and sleepwear. eBay shows 12,000 active listings for this brand, 24,000 sold listings, 14,000 of which are preowned.
+- Vineyard Vines.
+This store originated in Martha's Vineyard and sells upscale, preppy, and expensive clothing including ties, button-down shirts, polo shirts, shorts, swimwear, t-shirts, and sleepwear. eBay has shown as many as 12,000 active listings for this brand, 24,000 sold listings, 14,000 of which are preowned.